Paul Gilmour LRPS

 I was 12 when my father gave me his Pentax SP500 and spent my younger years using film and filling up slide boxes.
 In 2005 brought my first DSLR, a Nikon D50 and immediately hooked on the digital format, but didn't own or know how to use a computer until 2007!!!

-As soon as I did I was amazed with how putting applying your an artistic flare together with your photography, that you could get your own style and feel out there.
+As soon as I did I was amazed with how applying an artistic flare together with your photography, that you could get your own style and feel out there.

-Although I enjoy all genres of photographing but my heart lies with people and the retro seen.
+Although I enjoy all genres of photographing but my heart lies with people and the retro scene.

 I am a professional photographer and news cameraman, working predominantly in the military environment.
 My passion is documentary photography and storytelling through all forms of imaging.